fvaleri/strimzi-debugging/sessions/004/README.md

 Each connector job is split into a number of **single thread tasks** which run on worker nodes.
 You can configure the max number of created tasks by setting the `maxTasks` at the connector configuration level, but the actual number of tasks depends on the specific connector and, for sink connectors, on how many input partitions we have.
-Tasks rebalancing reuses the CG protocol and happens when a worker fails, a new connector is added or there is a configuration change, but not when a task fails.
+Tasks rebalancing happens when a worker fails, a new connector is added or there is a configuration change, but not when a task fails.

-The **converters** are used by connectors to serialize and deserialize data when talking to the Kafka cluster, while **transformations**, also called single message transformations (SMTs), can be optionally used to apply lightweight changes at the record level (filters, mappings, replacements).
+The **converters** are used by connectors to serialize and deserialize data when talking to the Kafka cluster, while **transformations**, also called single message transformations (SMTs), can be used to apply lightweight changes at the record level (filters, mappings, replacements).
 When you need to do heavy transformations (e.g. aggregations, joins, call external services), you should use a stream processing library like Kafka Streams.

 ![](images/debezium.png)